Sneakers, the newest iPhone, or a two-person trip to New York.

 - B2B sites with blogs get 67% more leads

-- Websites with blogs have 434% more indexed pages on the search engines.
+- Websites with blogs have 434% more indexed pages on search engines.

 Not convinced yet?

-A blog is also an easy way to create internal linkbuilding on your webshop.
+A blog is also an easy way to create internal link building on your webshop.
 This means you can guide visitors to specific products or categories.
-Or the other way around: if you have products that require a bit of know-how, you can easily guide customers on how to use it.
+Or the other way around: if you have products that require a bit of know-how, you can easily guide customers on how to use them.